 Radiation therapy may be used to help relieve pain and other symptoms by killing some cancer cells that are causing blockage of the bile duct or are pressing on nerves.

 Tumors in the liver that can't be resected can sometimes be destroyed (ablated) by placing a long metal probe through the skin and into the tumor.
 The tip of the probe is then heated (in radiofrequency ablation) or frozen (in cryotherapy) to kill the cancer cells.

 For this technique, a light-activated drug is injected into a vein.
 A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat and into the bile duct.
 A special red light on the end of the endoscope is aimed at the tumor, causing the cells to die.
 The combination of PDT and stenting can help patients with bile duct cancer whose tumors aren’t resectable live longer.

 To relieve pain, doctors may deaden the nerves that convey sensations of pain from the bile duct and intestinal area to the brain by injecting these nerves with alcohol.
 This can be done during surgery or later with the guidance of a CT scan.

 Doctors can prescribe strong pain-relieving drugs if needed.
 Some people with cancer may hesitate to use opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
 It's very important to let your cancer care team know if you are having pain so that it can be treated effectively.
-Read more about managing cancer pain in our document Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+Read more about managing cancer pain in our document Guide to Controlling Cancer Pain.